List of Cowon products: Cowon D Plenue

 On December 2, 2015, Cowon Systems Inc. released the Cowon D Plenue.
 The Cowon D Plenue can support sample rates of up to 192 kHz and file formats such as AIFF, ALAC, FLAC, WAV, WMA, and MP3.
-It has 32GB of storage, expandable mircoSD, 3.7-inch screen, 100 hours of battery life.
-The product has dimensions of 7.7 x 5.3 x 1.5 cm and weighs 94g.
+It has 32 GB of storage, expandable mircoSD, 3.7-inch screen, 100 hours of battery life.
+The product has dimensions of 7.7 cm × 5.3 cm × 1.5 cm and weighs 94 g.
 The Cowon D Pluenue has a punchy bass, insightful midrange, and good tonal balance.

 Cowon 2 Plenue Mark II

 In January 2018, Cowon Systems Inc. released Cowon 2 Plenue Mark II.
 Cowon 2 Plenue Mark II When used in conjunction with a SoundPlus amplifier, the Cowon 2 Plenue Mark II can play PCM and DSD files up to 24-bit/192 kHz.
 The JetEffect 7 and BBE for EQ are included.
-It is 200g in weight.
+It is 200 g in weight.
 The balanced output of 3.24Vrms expresses high quality powerful and clear sound, and the Cowon 2 Plenue Mark II can enhance the playback length to 10 hours and 30 minutes to enjoy music for a long period with plenty of time.
 Furthermore, System Tolerance is enhanced by consistent, high-quality sound.

 Cowon R2 Plenue

 In September 2019, Cowon Systems Inc. released the Cowon R2 Plenue.
-The Cowon R2 Plenue is 11 cm tall and 14mm thick and weighs at 154g.
+The Cowon R2 Plenue is 11 cm tall and 14 mm thick and weighs at 154 g.
 The device is made out of glass, aluminium, and contoured plastic.
 A microSD card slot is located on the left side of the frame.
-The PR2's on-board memory of 128GB can be expanded to 256GB.
+The PR2's on-board memory of 128 GB can be expanded to 256 GB.
 Cowon estimates that it will be good for well over 100,000 tunes.
 Physical controls for volume up/down, play/pause, and skip forwards/backwards are on the right.
-It has a 3.7in AMOLED touch-screen in 800 x 400 resolution.
+It has a 3.7in AMOLED touch-screen in 800 × 400 resolution.

 MP3 players

 Cowon S9

 On December 8, 2008, Cowon Systems, Inc. released the Cowon S9, a touchscreen portable media player.
 It supports audio and video file types such as MP3, Ogg Vorbis, and FLAC, as well as DivX and Xvid.
-The S9 is 2.2in wide and 4.17in high and weighing in at less than 80g.
+It also has a built in FM tuner.
+The S9 is 2.2in wide and 4.17in high and weighing in at less than 80 g.
 The 3.3-inch AMOLED display is one of the S9's most appealing features.
-The screen has a 480 x 272 resolution, exhibiting rich, vibrant colours on anything that happens to tickle its pixels.
+The screen has a 480 × 272 resolution, exhibiting rich, vibrant colours on anything that happens to tickle its pixels.
 The video quality is good, the visuals are sharp, and the user interface is easy to use.

 Cowon J3

 Cowan J3 was released on March 29, 2010.
-Cowon J3 has a 3.3in AMOLED screen, 8/16GB internal memory, microSD card slot, JetEffect 3.0 EQ engine, and FM radio with recording.
+Cowon J3 has a 3.3in AMOLED screen, 8/16 GB internal memory, microSD card slot, JetEffect 3.0 EQ engine, and FM radio with recording.